UFGroup4b/Sapphire-Project03-4b/README.md

 - Media display
 - Grade Statistics Chart (for Assessment Grading Preview)
 - Grade box-and-whisker plot (for Assessment Page Preview)
 - Add a feature on the Assessment Editor to enable teachers to assign assessments to specific classrooms.
+- An issue with saving the permissions for access to Assessment table queries (by role) to Github.
+(For some reason, the permissions are not being saved, and must be manually assigned after pulling the code).

 ### Built Upon